onezeroone-dev/OZORegistry-PowerShell-Module/README.md

 ### Simple Functions
 - [Convert-OZORegistryPath](Documentation/Convert-OZORegistryPath.md) converts a registry string from one format to another.
-- [Read-OZORegistryKeyValueData](Documentation/Read-OZORegistryKeyValueData.md) is a simple function for returning the data from a single registry key value.
+- [Read-OZORegistryKeyNameValue](Documentation/Read-OZORegistryKeyNameValue.md) is a simple function for returning the value from a single registry key name.
-- [Read-OZORegistryKeyValueType](Documentation/Read-OZORegistryKeyValueType.md) is a simple function for returning the data _type_ from a single registry key value.
+- [Read-OZORegistryKeyNameType](Documentation/Read-OZORegistryKeyNameType.md) is a simple function for returning the data _type_ from a single registry key name.
-- [Write-OZORegistryKeyValueData](Documentation/Write-OZORegistryKeyValueData.md) is a simple function for adding or updating a single registry key value.
+- [Write-OZORegistryKeyNameValue](Documentation/Write-OZORegistryKeyNameValue.md) is a simple function for adding or updating the value for a single registry key name.

 ### Advanced Functions
 - [Get-OZORegistryKey](Documentation/Get-OZORegistryKey.md) returns an `OZORegistryKey` object that represents a registry key (whether existing or not).
 The resulting object contains methods for reading, adding, updating, and removing key values; and a method for processing (writing) the changes to the registry.
 This function (and resulting object) is the most robust and flexible use of this module.